Niduroki/rate-shoot/README.md

 E.g. `docker exec -itu uwsgi rate-shoot alembic upgrade head`

 Dropped root-privileges on this image on 2021-03-21, you need to to a `chown -R 1000 volume-dir` on your volume directory for the data, sometime before or after the next update.

+Renamed volume `/rate-shoot/data` into `/app/data` on 2021-12-19 for more similar docker images.